Mound Builders of the USA Archaeology Tour

 Day 9Hopewell, Great Serpent Mound

 Today we will explore Hopewell Ceremonial Earthworks, recently inscribed as a UNESCO World Heritage Site.
 Here, we will visit the Mound City Group, the only fully restored Hopewell earthwork.
 The complex covers a vast area larger than ten football fields.
 When constructed, protective walls encircled more than two dozen mounds.
 The visitor center displays fascinating artifacts found in excavations.
-Then it’s on to Serpent Mound, the largest effigy earthwork in the world. the 1,370-foot long site is shaped like a curved snake with its mouth open and an egg at its mouth.
+Then it’s on to Serpent Mound, the largest effigy earthwork in the world.
+The 1,370-foot-long site is shaped like a curved snake with its mouth open and an egg in its mouth.
 The site, believed to have been constructed by the Adena people, includes a museum about this culture.
 (B/L/D)

 Day 10Depart for home